Victor Trumper: Australian tour of England, 1902

-Trumper's most remarkable Test season was played in England in 1902.
-It was one of the wettest summers on record, yet Trumper in 53 innings scored 2,570 runs, and without a single not out had an average of 48.49.
-Harry Altham wrote: "From start to finish of the season, on every sort of wicket, against every sort of bowling, Trumper entranced the eye, inspired his side, demoralized his enemies, and made run-getting appear the easiest thing in the world."
+1902 in England was one of the wettest summers on record.
+Nevertheless, Trumper in 53 first-class innings scored 2,570 runs, and without a single not out had an average of 48.49 with eleven centuries and eleven half-centuries.
+Australia won a memorable Test series 2–1 with victories at Bramall Lane (3rd Test) and Old Trafford (4th).
+England won the final Test at The Oval.
+In the Old Trafford match, Trumper was outstanding and became the first player to score a century on the first morning of a Test match, scoring 103 before lunch.
+Alan Gibson quotes Harry Altham saying: "From start to finish of the season, on every sort of wicket, against every sort of bowling, Trumper entranced the eye, inspired his side, demoralized his enemies, and made run-getting appear the easiest thing in the world".